geomensione/geomensione.github.io/bezierjs/README.md

 DONE regulate circle radius with mouse wheel -> pressing '+' or '-' when on mouse on circles

-generative art with a lot of curve (use rough to add artistic style? https://github.com/rough-stuff/rough/wiki#curve-points--options )
+DONE generative art with a lot of curve

+DONE use rough to add artistic style? https://github.com/rough-stuff/rough/wiki#curve-points--options

 DONE button to add curve -> pressing 'c'